davmixcool/lumen-apidoc-generator/README.md

  $ php artisan vendor:publish
  ```

- After the files are published you can customise or translate the descriptions in the language you want by renaming the `en` folder and editing the files in `public/vendor/apidoc/resources/lang`.
+ After the files are published you can customise view, styles or translate the descriptions in the language you want by renaming the `en` folder and editing the files in `public/vendor/apidoc/resources/lang`.

 ### How does it work?